An INSIDER'S tour of the city & food that dreams are made of

 *Tonight you’ll pack your bags as we leave tomorrow morning for Champagne!

 We’ll start the day in Paris and make our way in a private bus to our hotel for the next few nights.
-This hotel has been opened in an old Maison now owned by a winemaker who is getting a lot of attention at the moment.
+This hotel has been opened in an old Maison now owned by a highly respected winemaker Anselme Selosse.
 The hotel is on the property next to the wine caves.
 There is a small spa on site which you will have some time to luxuriate in if you like!

 There are fewer wine regions as famous and well-known as Champagne.
-We’ll take the next few days to dive into a rich history of this region, its grapes, and its people.
+We’ll take the next few days to dive into a rich history of this region, its grapes, and its people with our friend and Champaign wine expert Bernardo Conticelli.
 We’ll explore the history of Champagne itself, dating as far back as the 1700s, and learn what makes the terroir from estate to estate so distinctive.
 During our stay, we’ll visit several producers of various sizes to learn about their methods and how land management can change from generation to generation.
 You’ll learn the difference between Blanc de Blancs / Blanc de Noirs, Cru, Cuvée, Vintage and Non-Vintage, able to talk to your local wine shopkeeper with confidence.

 We will explore the city at the heart of the champagne region - the city of Reims - where we will visit the city’s food market before lunch in tandem with a lesson in Champagne from our special guest/wine expert, who will join us for the rest of our trip.